Practical tools and recommended approaches to help sanitation and hygiene practitioners do their work well.

 Explore participatory, action-orientated research and learning approaches we champion and use ourselves, including Rapid Action Learning (RAL) approaches created by the Sanitation Learning Hub.

 - Context analysis

 - Immersive approaches

-We look at some of the most successful rural and urban sanitation approaches, also considering how area-wide approaches have been used to roll out sanitation programming across larger regions.
+Some of the most successful rural and urban sanitation approaches, including area-wide approaches rolling out sanitation programming across larger regions.

 Most recently added programme guidance and tools to end open defecation and achieve SDG 6.2.